Chinese Currency & Money Exchange

 Answer: Yes.
 The following things merit attention:

-1. Choose a bank which is the nearest to your hotel if you are going to exchange a large amount of money or you can exchange in your hotel directly if it offers this service.
+1. Choose a bank which is the nearest to your hotel if you are going to exchange a large amount of money.

 2. Do not exchange money in the street or the small shops which is mostly illegal and sometimes forgeries may be given.